caprowsky/dh.unica_omeka.s/web/modules/BulkImport/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

+Voir le [Lisez-moi] en français.

 [Bulk Import] is a module for [Omeka S] that allows to import any type of source and is built to be extensible.
 It allows to manage importers and to process bulk import of resources.

-Furthermore, it adds a way to bulk upload files manually without limit of [size or number of files].
+Furthermore, it adds a way to bulk upload files manually without limit of [size or number of files] in resource form and via a separate bulk upload form for future imports.

 For bulk import, the module manages readers of a source (xml, sql, spreadsheet, url…) and uses processors to import them as Omeka resources and other data